tomyoung903/FusedChat/data/README.md

-"appending.json" contains "TOD + ODD" sessions while "prepending.json" contains "ODD + TOD sessings".
+"appending.json" contains "TOD + ODD" sessions while "prepending.json" contains "ODD + TOD sessions".

 "appending.json" and "prepending.json" are both dictionaries.
 Each item is a dialogue.
 The key is the original dialogue id used in MultiWOZ.
 The value is another dictionary containing 2 or 4 items:
 *   **turns**: A list of dialogue turns.